SSIP - Seamless Sea Ice Prediction

 • What kinds of observations at which places and times are most valuable?

-• How shall observations of different compartments be handeled in a consistent way, for example given that the atmosphere varies much faster than the ocean and ice?
+• How shall we handle observations of different compartments in a consistent way, for example given that the atmosphere varies much faster than the ocean and ice?

-• What physics need to be added to the models at what detail to allow skilful predictions?
+• What physics need to be added to our models at what detail to allow skilful predictions?

 • How do we best distribute the grid resolution between polar regions and other parts of the world?